simontorres/bravo/README.md

-# periodic
+# Bravo
-Project to create a tool to analyze periodic signals
+Project to create a tool to analyze periodic signals using periodograms and other tools